 All materials published by InterVarsity Press are protected by copyright.
 Therefore, in instances not excepted by the "fair use" clause (see below), you will need written permission before you can reproduce IVP materials in any form including, but not limited to, the following:

 The "fair use" clause of current US copyright law allows you to reproduce short excerpts from copyrighted works (our standard is less than 500 words) with standard footnoting.
 The "fair use" clause also allows you to make one copy of selected material from a copyrighted work for personal use only (e.g., for your own study or reference).
 "Fair use" applies to the content of InterVarsity publications and the IVP Online website.
-Hymns, poems and illustrations such as cartoons, maps, tables or charts are usually considered complete pieces, which means that you will need written permission even though they may contain less than 500 words.
+Hymns, poems, and illustrations such as cartoons, maps, tables, or charts are usually considered complete pieces, which means that you will need written permission even though they may contain less than 500 words.

-Your easiest first step is to see if we offer permissions through the Copyright Clearance Center.
+First, see if we offer permissions through the Copyright Clearance Center.
 You might be able to acquire permission immediately this way!
 To check, use the button below and then either browse or refine your search by the IVP title you're looking for:

 If you can't find the book you want to use in one of these ways, please complete the permissions request form (below).
 All requests must be made in writing via this form.

-We seek to promote the work of IVP by allowing individuals and organizations to reprint IVP materials in their publications or as copies in ways that protect the copyright, the author and IVP.
+We seek to promote the work of IVP by allowing individuals and organizations to reprint IVP materials in their publications or as copies in ways that protect the copyright, the author, and IVP.
 We aim to offer best-fit solutions for all.